armonluck/reading-notes/class4.md

 ### Elements can have ***attributes***

-- class=“editor-note” , info about the element that does NOT appear in the actual content.
+- class=“editor-note”, info about the element that does NOT appear in the actual content.
 - “Class” is attribute name and “editor-note” is the attribute value
 - Quote ALL attribute values for consistency
 - Nesting elements: elements inside of other elements